VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: Curating

 \textbf{Assigning NSFW Probabilities.} We select the public Discord channels of Pika Labs, which prohibit NSFW content, as the source for our text-to-video prompts.
 Consequently, if a user submits a harmful prompt, the channel will automatically reject it.
 However, we find \dsnameM~ still includes NSFW prompts that were not filtered by Pika.
 We employ a state-of-the-art NSFW model, Detoxify \cite{Detoxify}, to assign probabilities in six aspects of NSFW content, including toxicity, obscenity, identity attack, insult, threat, and sexual explicitness, to each prompt.
 In Fig. \ref{Fig: nsfw}, we visualize the number of prompts with a NSFW probability greater than $0.2$.
 We conclude that only a very small fraction (less than $0.5\%$) of prompts have a probability greater than $0.2$.
-Our dataset, \dsnameM~, provides six separate NSFW probabilities, allowing researchers to determine a suitable threshold for filtering out potentially unsafe data specific to their tasks.
+We provide six separate NSFW probabilities, enabling researchers to set a suitable threshold for filtering out potentially unsafe data for their tasks.

 \textbf{Scraping and Generating Videos.} We enhance our \dsnameM~ diversity by not only scraping Pika videos from extracted links but also utilizing three state-of-the-art open-source text-to-video diffusion models for video generation.
 This process demands significant computational resources: we distribute the text-to-video generation across 10 servers, each equipped with 8 Nvidia V100 GPUs.
 It costs us approximately 50,631 GPU hours and results in 6.69 million videos ($4 \times 1,672,243$), totaling 14,381,289.8 seconds in duration.
 The breakdown of video lengths is as follows: 3.0 seconds for Pika, 1.6 seconds for VideoCraft2, 2.0 seconds for Text2Video-Zero, and 2.0 seconds for ModelScope.